The Good, the Bad, and the Red: Is Going into the Red Always Bad?

 For the love of God, please don’t ever do this.

-Ah, DJs.
-You love them, you hate them.
+DJs.
 The good ones know their tracks, their techniques, and their sound engineering.
 The bad ones… live in the red.

 Modern DJ software and some club setups have limiters built in to them.
 A limiter will hard compress any signal that tries to overtake the threshold, which is set at about 0dB.